 This is a standard pattern in rhetoric and you will probably see it in both speech and English courses.
 The pattern is useful to guide you in preparing your document and can serve as a valuable checklist to insure you are prepared.
 While this formal pattern has distinct advantages, you may not see it used exactly as indicated here on a daily basis.
-What may be more familiar to you is Stephen Toulmin's rhetorical strategy, which focuses on three main elements (see Table 6.8 "Toulmin's Three-Part Rhetorical Strategy").
+What may be more familiar to you is Stephen Toulmin's rhetorical strategy, which focuses on three main elements (see Table 11.8 "Toulmin's Three-Part Rhetorical Strategy").
 Toulmin, S. (1958).
 The uses of argument.
 New York, NY: Cambridge University Press.

-Table 6.8 Toulmin's Three-Part Rhetorical Strategy
+Table 11.8 Toulmin's Three-Part Rhetorical Strategy

 Element Description Example 1.
 Claim Your statement of belief or truth It is important to spay or neuter your pet.
 2. Data Your supporting reasons for the claim Millions of unwanted pets are euthanized every year.
-Warrant between the claim and the Pets that are spayed or neutered do not reproduce, preventing the production of unwanted animals.
+3. Warrant You create the connection between the claim and the supporting reasons Pets that are spayed or neutered do not reproduce, preventing the production of unwanted animals.